justin-crouch/trooper-transfer/README.md

 # Welcome To Trooper-Transfer
 This is a working Django blog using Summernote as the editing framework for each post.
-The website was built using Python 3.10.

 ## Setup
 Clone repo: